Home / MBur blog / Candle Warmer vs Burning: W...

 What candles are safest to burn if I have asthma or allergies?

-Look for 100% beeswax, wooden wicks, phthalate free fragrance, and no chemical dyes.
+Look for 100% beeswax, a wooden wick, phthalate-free fragrance, and no chemical dyes.
 Every MBur candle meets all four criteria.
-Our post on candles for asthma sufferers goes deeper into the ingredient level risks.
+For allergy sufferers specifically, our post on the best beeswax candles for allergy sufferers goes deeper into what to look for.

 Can I use any candle in a warmer?

 Technically yes, but the container matters.
-Glass containers are safest.
-Avoid warmers that generate intense localized heat under a thin walled vessel, as it can crack.
-Always follow the warmer manufacturer's temperature guidelines and do not leave a warmer unattended for extended periods.
+Glass is safest.
+Avoid intense localized heat under a thin-walled vessel, which can crack it.
+Follow the warmer manufacturer's temperature guidance and do not leave a warmer unattended for long stretches.

 The Bottom Line